2024 PSI Mid-Career KT Fellow at the Starting Line: Passing the Baton to Dr. Venkatesh Thiruganasambandamoorthy

 Eligibility of Candidate

-For the 2024 competition, PSI has set the eligibility criteria for candidates as follows:
+For this competition, PSI has set the eligibility criteria for candidates as follows:

 The candidate for the Fellowship must be either: